 You need to start the analysis by checking if the top ranking pages are government pages or those of big shot organisations.
 These pages are extremely difficult to outrank because they are most relevant pages for that specific search keyword.
 For instance, keywords like airforce and military have tremendous competition not just from the government pages, but also from several others.
 Therefore, maybe it is advisable to avoid these niches and move on to something that has a better chance of ranking.

 Since we have used Ahrefs as the working SEO tool to perform all the research, it is important that you understand what URL Rating (UR) and Domain Rating (DR) means.
+This helps illustrate the importance of domain names, too.

 URL Rating (UR) gives us an understanding of how strong a specific URL is based on the number and quality of links pointing to it.